TriplyDB/Documentation/docs/triply-etl/tutorials/ratt-getting-started/index.md

 ---
-title: "Triply ETL: RATT - Getting Started"
+title: "TriplyETL: Getting Started"
-path: "/docs/triply-etl/ratt-getting-started"
+path: "/docs/triply-etl/getting-started"
 ---

-This section gets you up and running with RATT by setting up increasingly more complex pipelines.
+This section gets you up and running with TriplyETL by setting up increasingly more complex pipelines.
 These pipelines will use RATT to connect data sources to an integrated linked data knowledge that is published in a TriplyDB instance.
 Some of the documented steps are generic for setting up a modern TypeScript project, while others are specific for using RATT.

 ### Setting up a minimal pipeline